Introduction: Understanding the Global Dog Population

 How Many Dogs Are in the World?

 According to Dogster, estimates suggest there are about 900 million dogs worldwide.
 This figure includes everything from beloved pets in cozy homes to strays navigating city streets on their own.
-Many people wonder how many dogs worldwide are pets versus strays — approximately 470 million are considered pet dogs.
+Many people wonder how many dogs worldwide are pets versus strays — approximately 470 million are dogs kept as pets.
 After a trip to the dog park, kids often ask, "How many kinds of dogs are there?"
 The answer: there are about 360 recognized breeds across the globe.

 According to the American Veterinary Medical Association, the number of dogs in the world has been growing steadily.
 This number is expected to go from 85 million in 2020 to over 100 million by 2030.
 Several factors play into this growth.